eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/verifiable.presentation.protocol.md

 provide the ability to selectively restrict access to resources.
 The access control mechanism must support the scope restrictions defined in [Section 3.1](#31-access-scopes).
 Implementations may support additional restriction methods, including requiring the requester to present its own VPs.

+# 3.2.1 Submitting an Access Token

+Implementations that support access control require an access token.
+To provide the opportunity for `Credential Service` implementations to enforce proof-of-possession.
+The access token must be submitted in the `bearer_access_token` claim of a self-issued identity token as defined in [Base Identity Protocol Section 4](./identity.protocol.base.md#4-self-issued-id-tokens).
+The self-issued token must be submitted in the HTTP `Authorization` header of the request.

 # 4. Resolution API